Download complete Subjective Wellbeing domain

 Key equity issues within subjective wellbeing

-The levels of emotional wellbeing reported by greater Christchurch respondents, overall, have been steadily increasing over the last five years.
+The levels of emotional wellbeing reported by greater Christchurch respondents increased overall between 2013 and 2018 and have subsequently plateaued.
 However, levels of emotional wellbeing indicated by Māori respondents have generally been lower than those for European and Pacific/Asian/Indian respondents, especially in the early years of the post-earthquake period, but not significantly different in more recent results.
-There is also a pattern of higher emotional wellbeing scores for male respondents compared with female respondents.
+There is also a pattern of higher emotional wellbeing scores for male respondents compared with female respondents, and for those without a disability or long-term health condition.

 What this means for wellbeing